Sir Thomas Pasley

-At his own request Pasley transferred shortly afterwards to the Hussar 28, commanded by his kinsman, Captain John Elliott, whom he followed to the Aeolus 32.
-He was subsequently present at the capture of the Mignonne 20 off the French coast on 19 March 1759, and in the engagement with Commodore Thurot’s squadron off Ireland on 28 February 1760 where he led the boarders in capturing the French frigate Belleisle.
-He thereafter remained aboard the Aeolus as her first lieutenant, the frigate being commanded from the summer of 1761 by Captain William Hotham.
+At his own request Pasley transferred shortly afterwards to the Hussar 28, commanded by his kinsman, Captain John Elliott, whom he followed to the Aeolus 32 as her second lieutenant.
+He was subsequently present at the capture of the Mignonne 20 off the French coast on 19 March 1759, and in December he captured a French vessel in the frigate’s barge after the Aeolus had been ordered to harry the French coast near the recently occupied Isle de Dieu.
+He was later present in the engagement with Commodore Thurot’s squadron off Ireland on 28 February 1760 where he led the boarders in capturing the French frigate Belleisle, and he thereafter remained aboard the Aeolus as her first lieutenant, the frigate being commanded from the summer of 1761 by Captain William Hotham.

 On 9 August 1762 Pasley was appointed commander of the sloop Albany 10, operating out of Milford, and after paying her off at Woolwich in early 1763 he had the Ranger 8, serving in Irish waters from July 1763 until 1766.